interledger/interledger-website/src/_team_members/alex-lakatos.md

   developer-friendly products while engaging with the developer community at large.
-As the Technology Lead for the Interledger Foundation, he focuses on lowering the barrier to entry into the Interledger ecosystem and drive the adoption of the web standards powering the Interledger protocol.
+As the Technology Lead for the Interledger Foundation, he focuses on lowering the barrier to entry into the Interledger ecosystem and drive the adoption of the web standards powering the Interledger Protocol.
 An avid traveller, it's likely you'll bump into him at developer conferences around the world.
 linkedin_link: https://www.linkedin.com/in/alexlakatos/